A G Manly Charitable Trust

 - Youth Focus is Essential: All engineering initiatives should clearly benefit young people - from school-age through early-career professionals.
 Articulate how your project develops the next generation of engineers.

 - Dual Mission Opportunities: Beyond engineering, the trust supports local charities serving people with disabilities, life-limiting illnesses, or educational exclusion.
-Social welfare organizations in Surrey/Sussex with clear outcomes for these groups should consider applying.
+Social welfare organisations in Surrey/Sussex with clear outcomes for these groups should consider applying.

 - Plan Ahead: With limited annual funding (£120,000 range) and funds committing throughout the year, submit expressions of interest early.
 Don't wait until funds are committed.